jjwithanr/obsidian_bible_study/docs/New Testament/Titus/Titus1.md

 In the Old Testament, “knowing God” was being in covenant relationship with him; on a personal level, this meant an intimate relationship of faithfulness to him.
 But the claim was false if not accompanied by just treatment of others and obedience to the Scriptures ([Hos 8:2-3](Hosea8#v.2-3); Jer 22:16).
 #craigkeener

+Moral quality of life is the determinative test of religious profession (1Jn 2:4) and by it true character is exposed.
+#hiebert